-Both droughts and floods are related to extremes rainfall accumulations, but also to other atmospheric and surface conditions.
-Their impacts are on the natural physical environment.
+Both droughts and floods are related to extremes rainfall accumulations.
 Climatological dry periods are classified as dry spells, absolute droughts and partial droughts.
 The definitions of which depend on the spell duration and deficiencies in the total daily amounts of rainfall.
 An absolute drought is often part of a more extensive dry spell and in prolonged droughts, two or all three categories may overlap and in some cases coincide.
 Dry periods can occur any time of the year, high air temperatures are not necessary.
 Indeed, winter deficiencies can impact water resources during the following summer.

-The digital record in the National Climate Archive at Met Éireann contains the nation's meteorological observations.
-From this, analysis of the climatological dry periods in Ireland can be determined using daily rainfall accumulations from the synoptic stations.
-The first occurrence of a dry period in the digital record is 16 days long at Shannon Airport, Co Clare from Wednesday 1 January 1941 to Thursday 16 January 1941.

-This report details the occurrences of dry periods in 2020 together with some climatological context and further details of other droughts identified by searching the digital record of rainfall observations in the National Climate Database held at Met Éireann.
+Analysis of climatological dry periods in Ireland can be determined using daily rainfall accumulations from the synoptic stations.
+All of the nation's meteorological observations are stored in the digital National Climate Archive at Met Éireann.
+The first occurrence of a dry period in this record is 16 days long at Shannon Airport, Co Clare from Wednesday 1 January 1941 to Thursday 16 January 1941.
+The following report details the occurrences of dry periods in 2020 together with some climatological context and further details of other droughts as identified from the digital archive.